Sergio Osmeña: Government reorganization

 Osmeña proceeded with the immediate reorganization of the government and its diverse dependencies.
 On April 8, 1945, he formed his Cabinet, administering the oath of office to its component members.
 Later, Osmeña received the Council of State to help him solve the major problems confronting the nation.
 Government offices and bureaus were gradually reestablished.
 A number of new ones were created to meet needs then current.
-Also restored were the Supreme Court of the Philippines and the inferior courts.
+Also restored were the Supreme Court of the Philippines and the lower courts.
 The Court of Appeals was abolished, and its appellate jurisdiction was transferred to the Supreme Court, the members of which were increased to eleven – one chief justice and ten associate justices – in order to attend to the new responsibilities.
 Slowly but steadily, as the liberating forces freed the other portions of the country, provincial and municipal governments were established by the Commonwealth to take over from the military authorities.